moj-analytical-services/splink/docs/topic_guides/splink_fundamentals/settings.md

 **2. Pairs of records to consider**

-The `"blocking_rules_to_generate_predictions"` define a subset of pairs of records for the model to be conder when making predictions.
+The `"blocking_rules_to_generate_predictions"` define a subset of pairs of records for the model to be considered when making predictions.
 In this case, where there is a match on `"first_name"` or `"surname"`.

 ```py linenums="6"
     "blocking_rules_to_generate_predictions": [